-Discoveries in psychology and business management show that people work most efficiently in small teams from five to twelve.
-This group sizes guarantee the highest engagement.
+Discoveries in psychology and business management show that people work most efficiently in small teams of five to twelve people.
+This group sizes guarantee the highest engagement and efficient project management.
 There are many explanations for these findings.
-Some say that this is the result of our evolutionary hunter-gatherer’s mind, where we lived and acted in small groups.
-Notwithstanding the reason, the researchers agree that a network of teams is the future of cooperation.
+Some say that this is the result of our evolutionary hunter-gatherer’s mind harking back to the days when we lived and acted in small groups.
+Notwithstanding the reasons, the researchers agree that a network of teams is the future of cooperation.

 In sectors where a high level of expertise is required, team members often have to be spread geographically, naturally drifting towards remote teams.
 Why is that?

-The same trend has been emerging in software development in the last two decades.
-There are several reasons why this field is embracing remote cooperation and what used to be just outsourcing to cut costs, is now the most efficient way to build high-quality software solutions.
+The same trend has been emerging in software development outsourcing in the last two decades.
+There are several reasons why this field is embracing remote cooperation and what used to be known just as outsourcing to cut costs, is now the most efficient way to build high-quality software solutions.

 - Tech brain drain

-First one is the scarcity of talent.
-Although software development is not as complicated as astrophysics and, thanks to the growth in technology, building applications and tools is getting more comfortable, the demand for development services is growing much faster than the supply.
+The first reason is the scarcity of talent.
+Although software development is not as complicated as astrophysics and, thanks to the growth in technology, building applications and tools are becoming more sought after, the demand for development services is growing much faster than the supply.
 Quality software engineers are sought after everywhere, especially if they are using the technology that is on the rise.

-The phenomenon is called brain drain and is visible in business and tech hubs, such as Silicon Valley, New York, London, or Amsterdam, as well as local hubs, such as Warsaw.
-If you are operating in one of these places you probably have to compete for every employee.
+This phenomenon is known as a brain drain and is visible in business and tech hubs, such as Silicon Valley, New York, London and Amsterdam, as well as local hubs, such as Warsaw.
+If you are operating in one of these places you probably have to compete for every single employee.

-Brain drain not only makes businesses overpay for talented workers but sometimes may even make it impossible to hire competent specialists.
+Brain drain not only makes businesses overpay for talented workers but, also, sometimes may even make it impossible to hire competent specialists.

 - New technology for remote teams

-Secondly, new technologies and the culture of openness make it easier to work remotely.
-Tools used for communication and team collaboration, such as Slack, are taking over all industries.
+Secondly, new technologies – and the culture of openness – make it easier to work remotely.
+Tools used for communication and team collaboration, such as Slack and video conferencing, are taking over all industries.
 However, software engineers have been using them for decades, working with technology that’s global.

 - New methodologies of software development